PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_bgp_session.md

 ### Optional

 - `as_prepend` (Number) The BGP prepend value for this instance.
-Deprecated.
+It is used when type = out.
 - `bfd_interval` (Number) If you are using BFD, this is the interval (in milliseconds) at which to send test packets to peers.

 	Available range is 3 through 30000.
 - `bfd_multiplier` (Number) If you are using BFD, this is the number of consecutive packets that can be lost before BFD considers a peer down and shuts down BGP.

 	Available range is 2 through 16.
 - `community` (Number) The BGP community for this instance.
-Deprecated.
 - `disabled` (Boolean) Whether this BGP session is disabled.
 Default is false.
 - `l3_address` (String) The L3 address of this instance.
 Not used for Azure connections.
 Required for all other CSP.
 - `local_preference` (Number) The local preference for this instance.
 When the same route is received in multiple locations, those with a higher local preference value are preferred by the cloud router.
-Deprecated.
+It is used when type = in.
 - `md5` (String) The MD5 value of the authenticated BGP sessions.
 Required for AWS.
 - `med` (Number) The Multi-Exit Discriminator of this instance.
 When the same route is advertised in multiple locations, those with a lower MED are preferred by the peer AS.
-Deprecated.
+It is used when type = out.
 - `multihop_ttl` (Number) The TTL of this session.
 The default is `1`.
 For Google Cloud connections, see [the PacketFabric doc](https://docs.packetfabric.com/cr/bgp/bgp_google/#ttl).
+Defaults: 1
 - `nat` (Block Set, Max: 1) Translate the source or destination IP address. (see [below for nested schema](#nestedblock--nat))
 - `orlonger` (Boolean) Whether to use exact match or longer for all prefixes.
 - `primary_subnet` (String) Currently for Azure use only.
 Provide this as the primary subnet when creating the primary Azure cloud router connection.